sdeigm/uni-meter/doc/input/Shelly3Em.md

 # Using a Shelly 3EM as the input source

-To use a Shelly 3EM as an input source, set up the `/etc/uni-meter.conf` file as follows
+To use a Shelly 3EM as an input source, set up the `uni-meter.conf` file as follows

 ```hocon
 uni-meter {